 - Use Dimensional Rating – set specific options for how products are packed based on their individual attributes, combinations of items in the cart, differences between Carriers, etc.

-- Offer Estimated Delivery Date – enable Date & Time to show estimated delivery estimates in cart and checkout
+- Offer Delivery Date – enable Date & Time to show delivery dates in cart and checkout